kalinchernev/kalinchernev.github.io/content/post/solving-aws-lambda-timeouts-fargate.md

 0. AWS ECS setup

 Similar the [prerequisites section here](https://serverless.com/blog/serverless-application-for-long-running-process-fargate-lambda/#pre-requisite-resources) you will need to setup the ECS task on AWS's console.
 When you use the console with the defaults, 2 new roles will be created: `AWSServiceRoleForECS` and `ecsTaskExecutionRole`.
-Use these roles and attach the necessary policy priviliges onto them depending on which resources you'd like to manage from the container.
+Use these roles and attach the necessary policy privileges onto them depending on which resources you'd like to manage from the container.

 For instance you can attach `AWSLambdaFullAccess`, `AmazonS3FullAccess` and `AmazonECSTaskExecutionRolePolicy` (AWS managed policies) on `ecsTaskExecutionRole` for a start.
 Later, you can limit `AWSLambdaFullAccess` to `lambda:getFunction` for example.